 I have a huge experience with frustration.
 I experienced it in so many ways, at so many times in my life, that I feel like I’m some kind of a specialist.
 If you wonder why I have this huge expertise, here’s the answer: growth never happens without it.
-The more frustration you are able to harvest, resolve and overcome, the more growth you’re experiencing.
+The more you are able to harvest, resolve and overcome frustration, the more growth you’re experiencing.
 Avoiding it, hiding from it, deluding the game, none of these strategies will make you a better human being.
 On the contrary.

 What follows is a list of tools and approaches I used to solve my own frustration and limitation episodes.